MicrosoftDocs/SupportArticles-docs/SharePoint/OneDrive/sync/sign-into-onedrive-error-0x8004de80-or-0x8004de86.md

 ## Cause

-This issue may occur if there is a problem with your OneDrive account or configuration.
+This issue may occur if there's a problem with your OneDrive account or configuration.

 To resolve this issue, try the following solutions.

-## Solution 1: Unlink and re-link OneDrive
+## Solution 1: Unlink and relink OneDrive

-If you've added a different or old account to OneDrive, unlink the account and re-link it with a correct account.
-For more information, see [Unlink and re-link OneDrive](https://support.microsoft.com/office/unlink-and-re-link-onedrive-3c4680bf-cc36-4204-9ca5-e7b24cdd23ea).
+If you've added a different or old account to OneDrive, unlink the account and relink it with a correct account.
+For more information, see [Unlink and relink OneDrive](https://support.microsoft.com/office/unlink-and-re-link-onedrive-3c4680bf-cc36-4204-9ca5-e7b24cdd23ea).

 ## Solution 2: Uninstall and reinstall OneDrive